passsy/kt.dart/README.md

 [![Pub](https://img.shields.io/pub/v/dart_kollection.svg)](https://pub.dartlang.org/packages/dart_kollection)

-Brings Kotlins collection API to Dart with over 120+ operators which makes it easier to work with `Lists`, `Maps` and `Sets`.
+Brings Kotlin's collections implementation to Dart with over 120+ operators which makes it easier to work with `Lists`, `Maps` and `Sets`.
 The collections are by default immutable, but they all have a mutable version as well.